-Our expert guide will go over exactly how to get rid of pigeons and why you need to address the problem quickly.
+Our expert guide will go over exactly how to get rid of pigeons and some of the most popular pigeon repellant products.
+We will also cover why you need to address any pigeon problems quickly.

 - Why you need to get rid of pigeons